jonathanpberger/design-testing-leanux/deck-v3.md

 ## What it says on the tin

 > Years ago, Developers had problems and devised Agile techniques to address them.
-Today, Desingers face similar problems.
+Today, Designers face similar problems.
 Can we adopt similar techniques?
 In this talk, we’ll explore what automated testing might look like for design.
 What would it look like to have a more defined definition of “done” for design?
 What if designers could refactor with impunity?
 We’ll explore testing possibilities for Visual design, User Experience design, and front-end engineering, and try to build a testing pyramid for design.

 ---